jtran8/common-cents-price-aggregator/README.md

 * npm install
 * Use 'sql/DDQ_DUMP.sql' to populate a mysql database with the necessary tables.
 This will also add some products with prices and urls.
 * Follow the instructions in dbcon.js and updater/dbcon.js to set up database connections.
 * (optional) 'npm run start-product-update' will run the script that updates product information.
-The api used to get the information limits free users to 100 calls per day.
-Therefore, one product will be updated approximately every 15 minutes.
+It works by screen-scraping various online retailers, with a random delay between 0 and 10 seconds between requests.
 * 'npm run start' will start the express server on port 22222 or process.env.port

 ## System Overview